"We are closer than you think!"

 Maintaining exceptional CSI ratings.

-Meeting and greeting service
+Meeting and greeting service customers.

 Writing service repair orders.